Instagram Stories have been one of those really cool features to watch….

 I’m talking brands with thousands upon thousands of followers replying to my DM.
 When I almost never got a reply from comments.

-QUICK LESSON: Use this to your advantage to further the relationship with potential customers.
+QUICK TIP: Use this to your advantage to further the relationship with potential customers.

 Answer all your DMs.
 Do so in an open ended way that encourages more conversation, instead of shutting it of.
 Use the polls, questions, and gifs feature to ASK for that engagement.